 A portrait of a dysfunctional modern day "Addams family."
 Cooper shines a humorous light on, of otherwise serious subject matters.
 In this satirical portrayal of ignorance and abandonment; she is projecting a lens and zooming in on the unpleasant aspects of the world through ridiculousness.
 Meet Virginia Strokes, the family matriarch who bathes in sarcasm from a tub filled with comedic insensitivity.
 She has a disdain for most anyone who is not of the Caucasian persuasion.
 Greet her bumbling-idiot, future son-in-law, the suspected pedophile who appears to be grooming his next victim in plain sight of everyone.
 Observe her space-cadet daughter whose solitary goal in life is Virginia’s life Insurance policy.
-Welcome, The Holy Child, Virginia’s drug addicted son.
-Through her eyes, he is flawless even though he schleps the stench of a distillery room spray.
-And if his con-artist wife carried a sign, it would read, "Meth head, needs money to get high, only short seventy-five cents, will pay you back in two installments."
-Make the acquaintance of her sister, whose past abuse, has caused her to seek therapy by elevating and connecting herself to any form of a higher power.
+Welcome, The Holy Child, Virginia’s drug addicted son, through her eyes, he is flawless.
+Even though, he schleps the stench of room spray, scented by a distillery.
+If his con-artist wife carried a sign, it would read, "Meth head, needs money to get high, only short seventy-five cents, will pay you back in two installments."
+Make the acquaintance of her sister whose past abuse, has caused her to seek therapy by elevating and connecting herself to any form of a higher power.
 Including a chicken sandwich if the bun resembles the shape of Christ.
 And those bad-ass Bébé's grandkids.
-Unforeseen circumstances lead Virginia to an unromantic but, self-evolving atmosphere, surrounded by souls who have lived two lifetimes.
-The cast of characters is subjected to the closest of her scrutiny.
-Virginia's ill fortune, reluctantly, directs her to one woman, the Spitfire Mrs. Jean.
-One woman transforms Virginia life for the better, by teaching her through example, the two most powerful four letter words in the Universe... hope, and love.
-Beauty can be found even in a state of hopeless despair.
+Unforeseen circumstances lead Virginia to an unromantic, however, self-evolving atmosphere, surrounded by souls who have lived two lifetimes.
+The cast of characters are all subjected to her scrutiny until introduced to the Spitfire, Mrs. Jean.
+One woman transforms Virginia's life for the better, teaching her through example, the two most powerful four letter words in the Universe... hope, and love.
+Beauty, in a state of hopeless despair.
 Novella, the enhanced Bernadette Cooper's spoken-word audio, and soundtrack Available 2017.